STYLISH AND TRADITIONAL POMEROL

 2008 BOURGNEUF VAYRON 92p

-Tasted five times - last time in September 2012.
+Tasted six times - last time in October 2017.
 Consistent notes.
 This wine is the first vintage made by Frederique Vayron with help of her father.
 It appeared tight and backward with splendid concentration, well-balanced, mineral, long and nuanced.
-A bit of old fashioned style here with slightly rustic tannin, but anyway a splendid effort for the vintage.
+Cool style.Splendid effort for the vintage.

 2007 BOURGNEUF VAYRON 87p